Financial support for people with arthritis

 Disability Living Allowance

-If you live in Northern Ireland, you can find more information about DLA by visiting the nidirect website.
+If your child lives in Northern Ireland, you can find more information on DLA for children and how to apply on the nidirect website.

-If you live in Northern Ireland you can find information about ESA on the nidirect website.
+If you live in Northern Ireland you can find more information about New Style ESA and how to apply on the nidirect website.

 Carer's Allowance